yasutakatou/goTrust/README.md

 **Zero Trust tool for Linux by Golang**

 # Solution
-Do you have an *old Linux system* running in your company?<br>
-You try to upgrade it, but it keeps running because the application is legacy and no one can refactor it.<br>
-Moreover, the support has expired and it is vulnerable.<br>
+　Do you have an *old Linux system* running in your company?
+You try to upgrade it, but it keeps running because the application is legacy and no one can refactor it.
+Moreover, the support has expired and it is vulnerable.
 No matter how new you make the front end,in backend that old system will continue to exist as a security hole.<br>
-You are told by your boss.<br>
-*"eliminate the security risk on this server!"*<br>
+　You are told by your boss.　*"eliminate the security risk on this server!"*<br>
-You will be distressed.<br>
-This legacy systemcan't use latest EDR by not support, and can't pay cost for refactor just now.<br>
+　You will be distressed.
+This legacy systemcan't use latest EDR by not support, and can't pay cost for refactor just now.
 I wish they'd just break!
-No, let's just break it.<br>
+No, let's just break it!!!!!!!<br>
 <br>
 **Stopping!**<br>
 <br>
-This tool, which implements a **simple zero-trust model**, will surely help you with your problem!<br>
+　This tool, which implements a **simple zero-trust model**, will surely help you with your problem!
 And all it takes is the placement of **single binary, cost free**!<br>

 # Feature
 - Monitors access to **specific files** and **checks for executed command line string** triggered by them<br>